minprog/programmeren-1/problems/snowfall/index.md

 > Deze opdracht wordt niet automatisch nagekeken.
 Je moet daarom zelf goed nagaan of de opdracht af is.

-Implement an animated snowfall simulation in C using ANSI escape codes.
+Implement, in a file called `snowfall.c`, an animated snowfall simulation in C using ANSI escape codes.
 The goal is to create a visually appealing animation with falling snowflakes that accumulate at the bottom of the screen.

 To make an animation, imagine a "scene" of 80 characters wide and 40 characters deep.
 Snowflakes (a `*` character on the screen) appear at the top of this scene every now and then.
 Every N milliseconds all snowflakes fall one step towards the bottom.